Muddy "Mississippi" Waters – Live: Track listing

-In 2007 a third album from the same tour, Breakin' It Up, Breakin' It Down was released.
-It features material from three concerts (March 4 at the Palladium in New York City, March 6 at the Tower Theater in Upper Darby, Pennsylvania, and March 18 at the Masonic Temple Theater in Detroit) where Muddy Waters performed along James Cotton and Johnny Winter.
+In 2007 a third album from the same tour, Breakin' It Up, Breakin' It Down, was released.
+It features material from three concerts (March 4 at the Palladium in New York City, March 6 at the Tower Theater in Upper Darby, Pennsylvania, and March 18 at the Masonic Temple Theater in Detroit) where Muddy Waters performed along with James Cotton and Johnny Winter.